sapcc/absent-metrics-operator/docs/playbook.md

 An _absence alert rule_ for the `foo_bar` metric will be created because it is used in `ImportantServiceAlert` even though `ImportantAlert` specifies the `no_alert_on_absence` label.

-## Support group and service labels

-`support_group` and `service` labels are a special case.
-We (SAP Converged Cloud) use them for routing alert notifications to different channels.

-These labels are defined using different strategies in the following order (highest to lowest priority):

-1. Alert rule labels: if the alert rule has the `support_group` **OR** `service` label and the label doesn't use templating (e.g. `$labels.some_label`) then carry over that label as is.
-2. K8s object level labels: If the `support_group` **OR** `service` labels are defined at the object (i.e. `PrometheusRule`) level then use their values.
-3. Most common `support_group`/`service` combination: find a default value for the `support_group` and `service` labels by traversing through all the alert rules defined in the `PrometheusRule` object.
-The `support_group` **AND** `service` label combination that is the most common amongst all those alerts will be used as the default.
-4. Most common `support_group`/`service` combination across the namespace: traverse through all the alert rule definitions for the concerning Prometheus server in the concerning namespace.
-The `support_group` **AND** `service` label combination that is the most common amongst all those alerts will be used as the default.

-If all of the above strategies fail, i.e. a value for `support_group` and `service` cannot be determined, then the _absence alert rules_ won't have these labels.

-**Tip**: add `ccloud/support-group` and `ccloud/service` labels to your `PrometheusRule` objects.
-These values will be used as defaults in case your alert rule definitions are missing these labels or if templating is used.
-This will ensure that the alert notifications for _absence alerts_ will be routed to the correct channels.